anna-cee/t3a2-part-a/README.md

 - I want to have help getting going with creative writing, so a prompt please!

 - Because I'm new to creative writing, diverse prompts would be good to try out, but nothing too heavy, I still have my journal to keep.

+Revision
+- It would be cool if the writing page had a timer in it so that I could do a timed writing.
+Then I wouldn't get too bogged down or frustrated.
+I can use my own timer, but it would be handy having it on the page.